bwschmidt/swan-demo-go/README.md

   `go get -d ./...`

+  `dep.ps1` can also be used in Powershell to explicitly get the dependencies for this Go application.

 * Add the demo domain names as folder names to the www folder.
 For example; the domain `domain.com` would appear as `www/domain.com`.
 Alter the `config.json` content in each folder to indicate the purpose of the domain.
 This aspect of